You don’t have to fall into a volcano or be engulfed in molten lava to experience its dangers.

 A volcano’s ash plume can be as dangerous as a sky full of razor blades.

-The recent eruption of the Eyjafjallajokull Glacier volcano in Iceland has sent ash plumes into the atmosphere.
-When the plume has drifted over the United Kingdom and Europe, airline flights have been be cancelled.
+The 2010 eruption of the Eyjafjallajokull Glacier volcano in Iceland sent ash plumes high into the atmosphere.
+When the plume drifted over the United Kingdom and Europe, airline flights were cancelled.

 Jet engines on airplanes don’t like ash any more than your lungs do.
 The powdery ashes are like tiny shards of broken glass.
 The particles are very sharp, rough and abrasive to any surface they encounter, especially at high speed.
 Jet engine turbine blades are definitely in that category.

 Besides the abrasion problem, the inside of the jet engine is hot enough to melt the glassy particles, clogging up parts of the engine.
 Flying through a thick plume of volcanic ash is a sure way to shut down a jet engine pronto.